ECE 4760: Laboratory 2

 #pragma config JTAGEN = OFF, DEBUG = OFF

-- Keypad -- need 7 i/o lines (see schematic above)
+- Keypad -- need 7 i/o lines (see schematic on the TFT/keyboard page)

 - Protothreads maintains the ISR-driven millisceond-scale timing.